Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 How these tools work in detail will be discussed in a later article.

-We are currently in the process of improving the integration of these tools in our development flow.
+Byont is currently in the process of improving the integration of these tools in it's smart contract development flow.

 It is important to use multiple tools since none of them will find all problems on their own.
-This is not because the tools are not good enough (because they are good).
+This is not because the tools are not good enough.
 It's just that their methods of implementing the analysis techniques can focus on different aspects.
 A survey that compared 27 analysis tools can be found in this [paper](https://www.researchgate.net/publication/334786201_A_Survey_of_Tools_for_Analyzing_Ethereum_Smart_Contracts).

 That's why analyzing and combining the results is the best option.
 This is also the goal of Byont's [smart-contract-analysis-tools](https://github.com/Byont-Ventures/smart-contract-analysis-tools) project.